-Predominantly used with high speed cameras such as the Vision Research Phantom, but can also be used with lower frame rate cameras, such as Arri Alexa and Red Weapon, or even a DSLR, to provide dynamic moving light at various frame rates.
+Predominantly used with high speed cameras such as the Vision Research Phantom, but can also be used with industry standard cameras such as the Arri Alexa and Red Weapon, or even a DSLR, to provide dynamic moving light at various frame rates.

 PATH OF LIGHT

 Light sources can be moved on any path (straight line, curve, and / or multiple paths)

 Raw test footage of moving light in a straight line through a space -- parallel and perpendicular to the film plane.

 SPEED OF LIGHT

 Our software controls the speed / acceleration / deceleration of the light.
 Moving light can be synchronized with slow motion, real time or time lapse footage, or even shift between varying frame rates with in-camera time ramping.